azulverdosa/ReadMe/README.md

 ![kiss](/images/Screenshot%202023-02-13%20at%2012.28.55%20PM.png 'Sometimes I have fancy hair')

-Whenyou want to use an image from the internet you should use the absolute link:
+When you want to use an image from the internet you should use the absolute link:

     ![me as Octocat](https://octodex.github.com/images/femalecodertocat.png)